damienhanoun/basic-rest-api/README.md

 ```

 ## Compile the project
-This library is compiled with webpack 2, so you can run the following commands :
+This library is compiled with webpack 2, so you can run the following commands depending of your module choice (there is a watch by default) :
-* For development : `npm run build:dev`
+* amd : `npm run build:amd`
-* For production : `npm run build:dist`
+* es5 : `npm run build:es5`

 ## Predetermined behaviors
 There is four predetermined behaviors you can't change for now :